sova/vv-otx-service/README.md

 # VV OTX Microservice
-A RESTful microservice built in Clojure, Pedestal, and Component to serve and search AlienVault OTX pulses.
+A RESTful microservice with a searchable frontend, built in Clojure, Pedestal, Component, and ClojureScript to serve and search AlienVault OTX pulses.

 ## Setup
 - Install Leiningen: https://leiningen.org/